Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 To receive the reply of processing command on the server side:

-1. Define the callback that is invoked when the server receives the reply.
+1. Define the callback that is invoked when the server receives the reply:

    ```
    void